ferdinandmartin/pulse-php7/README.md

 # Admin Dashboard login
 The path to admin dashboard is in admin/dashboard.
-Default login details are admin:admin
+Default login details for ADMIN privileges are admin:admin.
+To Ulient/Client privileges access use user:user.